br4nnigan/reddit_subscriber/README.md

 2. [Clear](https://addons.mozilla.org/en-US/firefox/addon/cookie-quick-manager/) all reddit cookies/storage and get a new IP (via your router interface or just power off the router).
 If you skip this reddit WILL connect your accounts (internally)

-3. Log into your new account and go to each url logged by previous function and run the following on each.
+3. Log into your new account and go to each url logged by previous function (rightclick>copy link location) and run the following function on each.
 You will get notified when you're subbed to all subreddits of the chunk.

         (function () {
             var a = document.querySelectorAll(".subscribe-button a.add.active");